desheikh/activerecord_csv_importer/README.md

 # ActiveRecordCSVImporter

-Using bulk inserts, the goal for ActiveRecordCSVImporter is to speed up the processing of large CSV filed
+ActiveRecordCSVImporter is a modified version CSVImporter, which uses activerecord-import to speed up processing.

-## Differences from CSVImporter

-The key difference with ActiveRecordCSVImporter is the removal of callback support, since that is incompatible with bulk inserts.
-Additional config options are available instead to deal with batching and duplicate index support.
+The key difference with CSVImporter is the removal of callback support, since that is incompatible with bulk inserts.
+Additional config options are available instead to deal with batching and index conflicts.

 It is compatible with ActiveRecord and any Databases supported by activerecord-import.